-With less than 1% of vegetation remaining on the Canterbury Plains, we need you help to plant native greendots.
+With less than 1% of vegetation remaining on the Canterbury Plains, we need you help to plant native Greendots.
 Every year Te Ara Kākāriki plants natives at a number of sites.

-Te Ara Kākāriki invites those with an interest in the environment or those that love getting outdoors or those that want to contribute.
-Get involved.
-Volunteer to become active agents of change.
-You can volunteer for one of both of the Canterbury Plantout days in spring.
+Te Ara Kākāriki invites those with an interest in the environment, those that love getting outdoors and those that want to want to be around like minded people to get involved.

 Details about our large Spring Planting days: